tiny-apps/tiny-apps.github.io/README.md

 # tiny-apps.github.io
 This code is Copyright Tiny Apps.
 Do not fork, download, copy this code, or do anything like that.
-Not for public use.
+Not for public use in any way.
 Thanks.